-- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help,

-16.1.7 Staff use of social media as set out in the Staff Code of Conduct.

-- 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by all adults on site and we do not permit children to have use or carry with them mobile phones whilst onsite. - 16.5 Visitors to our school are respectfully requested to turn all mobile devices off.
+- 16.1 All staff are aware of the school policy on E-Safety which sets out our expectations relating to: - 16.1.1 Creating a safer online learning environment, - 16.1.2 Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - 16.1.3 Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including sexting (youth-produced sexual imagery), - 16.1.4 Use of mobile technology both within school and on school trips/outings - 16.1.5 Use of camera equipment, including smart phones, - 16.1.6 What steps to take if there are concerns and where to go for help, - 16.1.7 Staff use of social media as set out in the Staff Code of Conduct. - 16.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
+This includes sexting and image exchange under threat or through coercion. - 16.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - 16.3.1 the CONTENT accessed by pupils - 16.3.2 their CONDUCT on-line - 16.3.3 and who they have CONTACT with in the digital world. - 16.4 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to. - 16.5 Visitors to our school are respectfully requested to turn all mobile devices off and/or put in the mobile phone lockers provided.
 This is a safeguarding measure for our pupils. - 16.6 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.